cwsmith/kokkosPytorch/README.md

 https://github.com/pytorch/pytorch/blob/master/docs/libtorch.rst#building-libtorch-using-cmake

-Note, this enables AVX512, MKL, and some other features our machines (or your's) don't have.
+Note, this enables AVX512, MKL, and some other features our machines (or yours) don't have.
 These can be disabled in the cmake command.

 ## build kokkos pytorch example